Internet of Things in 2020

 The cloud model of IoT will leverage how we do business — today, workforce worldwide can access the cloud from anywhere.
 Businesses can now access their workforce and sites even located at remote corners of the world.
 Cloud-based IoT solutions are flexible to use and makes quick adoption possible.

 The ever increasing number of participants in the IoT landscape will pose new challenges and at the same time bring the benefit of collective experience.
-Standardization and certification bodies will be helpful in maintaining interoperability of various components and devices.
+Standardisation and certification bodies will be helpful in maintaining interoperability of various components and devices.

 IoT is changing the business playing field, creating opportunities for new sources of revenue, smarter interactions with customers, and greater inefficiencies.

 Many organisations are still looking to establish a clear picture of the benefits that IoT can deliver to their business, or they haven’t invested the time to develop strategies for how to apply IoT to their organisation.